maliMirkec/personal-website/site/services/index.md

 ## Frontend

-Over the past decade, I've had the privilege of working on a wide range of web development projects, including static site generators, WordPress websites, and page speed optimizations.
-Through these experiences, I've honed my skills and become highly proficient in a variety of web technologies.
-Ultimately, though, my greatest strengths lie in HTML, CSS, and JavaScript - the foundational building blocks of any successful website.
+Over the past decade, I've worked on a wide range of web development projects, including static site generators, WordPress websites, and page speed optimizations.
+Through these experiences, I've honed my skills and become proficient in various web technologies.
+But ultimately, my greatest strengths lie in HTML, CSS, and JavaScript - the foundational building blocks of any successful website.
 So if you're looking for a frontend developer with deep expertise in these areas, look no further!

 ## Static Site Generators